Spatial-DISE: A Unified Benchmark for Evaluating Spatial Reasoning in Vision-Language Models: Methodology

 \subsection{Benchmark Curation}

 To ensure the scientific rigor and validity of the dataset, a 3-stage curation pipeline was employed.
-This process integrates wild data from real-world sources with a scalable synthetic data generation, followed by human quality control.
+This process integrates real-world data from open sources with a scalable synthetic data generation, followed by human quality control.

-\textbf{Stage 1: Wild Data Collection.} The initial phase aimed to establish a conceptual foundation and a repository of templates for subsequent data synthesis.
+\textbf{Stage 1: Real-world Data Collection.} The initial phase aimed to establish a conceptual foundation and a repository of templates for subsequent data synthesis.
 We collected a corpus of existing, high-quality spatial reasoning problems from publicly available and validated sources, including academic psychometric tests and professional aptitude assessments.
 This phase yielded an initial corpus of 1180 VQA pairs, providing a diverse set of concepts and structures that informed the automated generation process.
-Detailed wild data collection is presented in Appendix A.3.
+Detailed real-world data collection is presented in Appendix A.3.